-delibutler asked: I noticed that, amidst your (admittedly interesting) rant, you failed to answer the person's question.
+delibutler said: I noticed that, amidst your (admittedly interesting) rant, you failed to answer the person's question.

 This question, as asked?
 If you really want a list of people of color “from history” who were neither enslaved nor anyone’s servant…